xiam/shooter-html5/README.md

 # shooter.io (HTML5)

 This is a work in progress.
+[Take or create an issue][1] and fix it.

 ```
 cd ./src